diazavila/MatlabAcousticAnalysis/README.md

 # MatlabAcousticAnalysis
 Matlab software for analysis of underwater sound from .wav files.
-The files in this reposity are intended for the anlysis of underwater acoustic recordings in .wav files.
+The files in this reposity are intended for the analysis of underwater acoustic recordings in .wav files.
 It will generate the following nine differente metrics: SPL, Leq, Lpeak, L1, L5, L10, L50, L90 and L95 for the following signals: original, broadband (filtered from 20 Hz to 20